panoply/syncify/readme.md

 # HOT

 Live reloading is supported in watch mode.
 Syncify leverages websocket's, XHR and statically served endpoints to provide this capability with zero configuration or the need to install or setup additional tooling.
 No extensions and no complexities.
 When you invoke `--hot` syncify will listen for messages sent via websocket on the client and carry out HOT replacements of Assets, Sections, Snippets, Layouts and Templates without triggering full-page refreshes.

-Syncify's HOT reloads are considerably faster than Shopify's CLI and will never invoke a full-page refresh.
+> The HOT reload approach Syncify employs tends to be considerably faster than HOT reloading with the Shopify CLI.

 ### Assets